Peter Straub: Career

-Straub also edited the Library of America volume H. P. Lovecraft: Tales (2005).
-His novel Mr. X had paid tribute to Lovecraft, as the eponymous Mr. X wrote in a similar style.
+In 2005, Straub edited the Library of America volume H. P. Lovecraft: Tales.
+In 2009, Straub edited the Library of America anthology American Fantastic Tales.

 Straub published several books of poetry.
 My Life in Pictures appeared in 1971 as part of a series of six poetry pamphlets Straub published with his friend Thomas Tessier under the Seafront Press imprint while living in Dublin.
 In 1972 the more substantial chapbook Ishmael was published by Turret Books in London.
 Straub's third book of poetry, Open Air, appeared later that same year from Irish University Press.
 The collection Leeson Park and Belsize Square: Poems 1970 – 1975 was published by Underwood-Miller in October 1983.
-This collection reprints much of Ishmael along with previously uncollected poems, but none of the poems from Open Air.

-A critical essay on Straub's horror work can be found in S. T. Joshi's book The Modern Weird Tale (2001).
-At the Foot of the Story Tree by Bill Sheehan discusses Straub's work before 2000.

-Straub also sat on the contributing editorial board of the literary journal Conjunctions, and he guest-edited Conjunctions: 39, an issue on New Wave Fabulism.
+It reprinted much of Ishmael along with previously uncollected poems, but none of the poems from Open Air.
+He also sat on the contributing editorial board of the literary journal Conjunctions, and he guest-edited Conjunctions #39, an issue on New Wave Fabulism.

 In 2007, Straub's personal papers were acquired by the Fales Library at New York University.

-February 2010 saw the release of what would be Straub's final novel, A Dark Matter.
+Straub's final novel, A Dark Matter, was released in February 2010.

+In 2013, Straub appeared on the Code Street podcast with fantasist John Crowley.

 In 2016, co-author Stephen King said that he and Straub had plans to write a third Talisman book in the future.
 King says that the collaboration for the series was "natural," and that the two were excited to work together.
-On Straub's contribution to horror fiction, King says, "he brought a poet's sensibility to the field, creating a synthesis of horror and beauty" and "he writes a beautiful prose line that features narrative clarity, sterling characterization, and surprising bursts of humor."
-Mid-2021, in a podcast with Dead Headspace, Straub described as unlikely that he would be able to keep up with Stephen King anymore, therefore it is very unlikely that he would co-write a third Talisman with Stephen King.
+In a 2021 appearance on the Dead Headspace podcast, Straub said that due to his health, it was unlikely that he would co-write a third Talisman with King.